DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 --------
 - Out of interest, I wanted to make a mod variant with traditional symbol/punctuation placements.
 - Thus came about the "Galliard" variant that's easily ergo modified like, e.g., Colemak-CAWS.
 - In this variant, I also kept the Q-X arrangement, as discussed above.
-[ZXMCV is tempting][Gralmk] ...
+[ZXMCV is tempting though.][Gralmk]
 - The name is a play on "Gallium", but it's also a Renaissance dance.
 "Galliard" means "brisk, lively".
 <br><br>